iamgreaser/iceball/README.txt

 This isn't a game yet.
 But it works to some extent now.

+NOTE:
+By Stack's request, this project is now known as "Iceball".

 mesa.vxl is by Triplefox, and is currently being used to test load/render.

 LICENSING NOTES:
-Buld Then Snip is licensed under the regular GNU GPL version 3.
+Iceball is licensed under the regular GNU GPL version 3.
-BtS Lua Components is licensed under the LGPL version 3.
+Ice Lua Components is licensed under the LGPL version 3.
-BtS Lua Components contains some content from libSDL, which is licensed under the LGPL version 2.1.
+Ice Lua Components contains some content from libSDL, which is licensed under the LGPL version 2.1.

 REQUIREMENTS: